megalucio/my-angular2-ecommerce-shop/README.md

-## angular2-seed
+## my-angular2-ecommerce-shop

-A simple starter project demonstrating the basic concepts of Angular 2.
+A simple ecommerce application to simulate an online fruit shop

 ### Usage